Super Hexagon: Music

 After Cavanagh used Chipzel's track "Courtesy" in the original Hexagon game, he again sought to use her music in the full game Super Hexagon.
-Chipzel happily obliged, and created a three-track chiptune soundtrack that was subsequently released as Super Hexagon EP.
+Chipzel agreed, and created a three-track chiptune soundtrack that was subsequently released as Super Hexagon EP.
 The soundtrack again included the track "Courtesy", as well as "Focus" from Chipzel's previous album Phonetic Symphony and a new track titled "Otis".
 Each track corresponded to a level in the game: "Courtesy" was used on the Hexagon level, "Otis" on the Hexagoner level, and "Focus" on the Hexagonest level.
 When a level in Super Hexagon is restarted, the track always starts off at a random place in order to keep players from feeling like they have to start back from the beginning every time.
-Fittingly enough, the music that plays in the ending (lasting 60 seconds on Hyper Hexagonest) is a reversed and higher pitched version of Focus.

 In late 2015, the EP was re-released on hexagonal vinyl.